-A spiritual approach to living with illness
+A spiritual approach to living and living well, even with illness

 How can we move in the direction of healing ourselves?
 I believe that this is an essential question for anyone with a disease or illness to contemplate.
 And let’s face it, that is pretty much all of us.
 If you have not experienced your own health issues (lucky you!), then chances are good that you know someone who is going through or has gone through their own health challenges.
 My biggest health challenge started in 1990 when I was diagnosed with Inflammatory Bowel Disease (IBD).
 So began my life as an inpatient.